 Days 2-5: Day Hikes and Preparation

-During our first two days, we’ll warm up our legs with some day hikes to beautiful viewpoints in Olympic National Park.
+During our first three days, we’ll warm up our legs with some day hikes to beautiful viewpoints in Mount Rainier National Park.
 We’ll take time to get used to the routines of the trail and prepare for our backcountry hike, all in the shadow of Mount Rainier.

-On our five-day backcountry hike, we’ll explore hushed forests and gain elevation until we reach the stunning Blue Glacier.
+On our five-day backcountry hike, we’ll explore hushed forests and gain elevation until we reach the stunning Thunder Basin.
 With views of the Olympics all around us, we’ll celebrate our accomplishment together.
 On the trail, we’ll learn backcountry skills and Leave No Trace principles.

 Days 13-18: Sea Kayak the San Juan Islands

 From the Cascades, we’ll travel to the San Juan Islands, taking in views of the rocky coast.
 For four days, we will learn the basics of sea kayaking.
 With professional guides, we’ll tour hidden coves and see the marine wildlife of the San Juans—whales, seals, and eagles.
 We will carry all of our gear in our kayaks to scenic islands where we’ll camp each night.

 Days 19 & 20: Trip End